IorekHan/IorekHan/README.md

   - Email: 2536749429lh3096@gmail.com

 - ⭐ Some interesting facts:
-  - I'm a very good cook
+  - I'm a very good cook and baker 🍪
-  - I'm a lv10 piano player(but still not a professional one XD)
+  - I'm a lv10 piano player🎹(but still not a professional one XD)

 <!---
 LorekHan/LorekHan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.